Home โ€บ Destinations โ€บ Europe โ€บ Malta

 Cannonball firing.
 Photo by Leonie Jarrett

-He concentrated on the period from the Napoleon French Occupation (referred to as “the French weekend” as it only lasted two years from 1798 to 1800) through to the British Empire (1814 to 1964) to Independence (1964) to becoming a Republic (1974) and now, becoming part of the European Union (2004).
+He concentrated on the period from the French Napoleon Occupation (referred to as “the French weekend” as it only lasted two years from 1798 to 1800) through to the British Empire (1814 to 1964) to Independence (1964) to becoming a Republic (1974) and now, becoming part of the European Union (2004).

 Lukin also mentioned the heavy bombing that Malta endured in WWII.
-In 1942, King George VI awarded the George Cross to, “The Island Fortress of Malta (for its) heroism and devotion.”
+In 1942, King George VI awarded the George Cross to “The Island Fortress of Malta (for its) heroism and devotion.”
 President Franklin Roosevelt gave a speech lauding Malta’s bravery in 1943.
 Plaques record both speeches in the main square in Valletta.

 A Small City With Big Sights